Ludo (band): Early years

 Ludo's origins can be traced to songs written while Andrew Volpe was attending John Burroughs School in Ladue, Missouri.
 While sitting in his car in the local Schnucks supermarket parking lot after class, Volpe penned songs that would become some of Ludo's first, including their local breakout radio hit "Hum Along."
 After his sophomore year at Washington University in St. Louis, Volpe formed a band with fellow John Burroughs graduate Dave Heltibrand.
 Lead guitarist Tim Ferrell joined the band while home on break from the University of Notre Dame.
-The three adopted the name Ludo after a character in the film Labyrinth.
+The three named the band after the character Ludo in the film Labyrinth.

 Heltibrand soon left the band, but lead Volpe and Ferrell continued to play occasionally around St. Louis as an acoustic duo.
 In 2002, the pair moved to Tulsa, Oklahoma, after Ferrell graduated from Notre Dame and Volpe dropped out of Washington University's music program.
 Tim Convy, one of Ferrell's friends from St. Louis, was added to the band after Volpe watched him sing with an 80s cover band in Columbia, Missouri.
 The three men performed together through early 2003, telling audiences they would return in the fall with a rhythm section and an album.